RunestoneInteractive/httlads/_sources/Statistics/cs2_adding_data_in_google_sheets.rst

 paste the values into the remaining cells until it reaches a black cell in the left column.
 Double-check the entire column to make sure that all the data is filled.

+As in our previous study case, we will have some rows taht have a value of #N/A. In this case, it is because in one spreadsheet there is a name "Venezuela, RB" and in the other spreadsheet it has "Venezuela, the Bolivarian Republic of."
+You will have to manually clean up this data, and make the names match where they don't already.

-As you found out, some rows have a value of #N/A in them.
+(OLD) As you found out, some rows have a value of #N/A in them.
 This is because one spreadsheet has the name "Venezuela, RB" and the other spreadsheet has "Venezuela, the Bolivarian Republic of."
 We know these are the same, but the computer does not make the match.
 You will need to manually clean up this data by making the